The Importance of Compressed Air Leak Detection

 Why do I need to worry about Leak Detection?

-In addition to leaks being the source of wasted air/gas and therefore increased operating costs, they can also be the point of ingress for contamination entering the system.
-Leaks will propagate and become worse over time if remedial action is not taken with the result that small leaks can grow to significant hidden costs.
+Leaks are not only a source of wasted air/gas and thus increased operating costs, but they can also be a point of entry for contamination into the system.
+Leaks will spread and worsen over time if no corrective action is taken, resulting in small leaks that can grow to significant hidden costs.

 Industrial plants tend to have a high degree of background noise and mask any obvious evidence of small leaks, making it hard to understand the scale of leakage.
 This becomes a completely hidden expense for plant operators and maintenance planners.
 Identifying all the leak points and rectifying all the faults will reduce operating costs and improve the delivered air/gas quality.